hakuba-winter

 hakuba-bus-terminal

 Centrally located in Hakuba Village, the Hakuba Happo Bus Terminal acts as the main transport hub in the valley.
-Shuttle buses run from the terminal to the most popular ski resorts in the valley while express buses run to popular destinations including Nagano Station – all year round – along with Tokyo, the major airports and other major points of departure in winter.
-Once in Hakuba, many visitors will want to head onto nearby resorts using the Hakuba Shuttle Bus, which runs regularly from the bus terminal to the following resorts:
+Shuttle buses run from the terminal to the most popular ski resorts in the valley while express buses run to popular destinations including Nagano Station - all year round - along with Tokyo, the major airports and other major points of departure in winter.
+Once in Hakuba, many visitors will want to head onto nearby resorts using the Hakuba Shuttle Bus, which runs regularly from the bus terminal to the major ski resorts.
+Please find directions to each ski resort below:

 Hakuba Happo-One Snow Resort: located within walking distance of the bus terminal, the bottom slopes and gondola of Happo-One can be reached on-foot in between 5 to 10-minutes or a short taxi-ride.